rubenwardy/minetest_modding_book/en/chapters/releasing.md

 ### Content

-The requirements of a forum topic are mostly the same as what is recommended for a README.txt
+The requirements of a forum topic are mostly the same as the recommendations for a README.txt file:

 * What the mod does.
 * What the license is.